 How many times have we fallen in love with characters we’ve met through paper?
 How many times did we dream of putting a face on that intrepid lead character or that hilarious sidekick?
 Spanish authors Elísabet Benavent, Javier Castillo and Lucía-Asué Mbomío will get to do just that as they prepare to adapt their acclaimed novels for Netflix.
-The three highly anticipated adaptations were announced today along with plans to expand our production hub in Tres Cantos (Madrid).
+The three highly anticipated adaptations were announced today along with ).
 To celebrate this news - and World Book Day! - we gathered all three writers to talk about bringing their novels to screen for Netflix.

 What’s the most exciting part of bringing your story to the screen?

 Elísabet Benavent: Seeing how the story you once imagined staring at your computer alone, becomes a reality that you can practically touch is truly amazing.
 It’s like getting the chance to materialize a dream.

 Javier Castillo: It is clearly bringing my most special character, Miren Triggs, to life and allowing people to see her strength built on an all-too-real fragility.
 It is finally giving a face to someone who has lived inside me for so long.
 Suddenly everyone will be able to look at her properly and ask, as I asked myself every single day, what’s behind those eyes.